 Our journey begins in Barcelona, gawking at astounding architecture and rambling down the Ramblas.
 Then it's on to Madrid, where we'll fill up on tasty tapas, visit top museums, and venture out to the smaller towns surrounding this metropolis.
 We'll finish up in the south with Granada, Sevilla, and the whitewashed hill towns of Andalucía.

-Planning a trip to Spain or Portugal?
+Planning a trip to Spain?
 Ask questions just like you would during a private travel consultation, but for free.
 An expert will be on hand to help you plan the journey of a lifetime.
 Learn about when and where to go and how long to stay, money-saving tips, transportation options, and more.

 The seaside of southwest Portugal — along the western edge of the rugged Alentejo region and down along the beachy Algarve — boasts one of the best-preserved coastlines of southern Europe.
 It's perhaps best experienced on foot, and the Rota Vicentina network of walking trails offers stunning scenery and a chance to encounter unique animal and plant life.
 Learn about the area's various walking routes, and get tips on what to pack, how to physically prepare, when to go, and more.

 The Camino de Santiago, one of three major Christian pilgrimage routes of the Middle Ages, is still walked by thousands of people every year.
 Learn about walking the trail, including understanding way markings, where to eat and stay, what equipment you'll need and how to pack it, and get some background on the spiritual and mental aspects of the journey.